strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deploy-production.md

 - **% Sessions with incidents** is very similar to the above but counts the percentage of sessions with crashes in the last two weeks.

-To determine the health status of add-ins, Update Readiness reports insufficient data unless we collect data from at least 3 devices for the device incident rate and at least 10 sessions for the session incident rate.
+To determine the health status of add-ins, Desktop Analytics reports insufficient data unless we collect data from at least 3 devices for the device incident rate and at least 10 sessions for the session incident rate.
 For both rates we compare the before and after values to determine  if there is a regression--no regression is considered as meeting goals.
 Ultimately, the overall health status of the add-in is calculated based on a combination of both device and session incident rates using the following matrix:

 |  | **Insufficient data for device crashes**  | **Healthy device crash metrics** | **Regression in device crash metrics** |
 |----------------|---------------------|-----------------------|------------------------|